 As we’ve seen, there are plenty of similarities with dandruff, however there are things to look out for:

-White/yellowish scales – these tend to be more oily than dandruff flakes
+white/yellowish scales – these tend to be oilier than dandruff flakes

 How to treat seborrheic dermatitis